NMU Foundation logo

 Demolition begins

-August 2023: The demolition work has begun on the site and is expected to last through 2024.
+August 2023: Phase 1 demolition work has begun on the site.

 The NMU Foundation issues requests for proposals.